For five octave marimba and computer generated sounds ; 2004 ; Duration ca. 18 minutes

 Many of the computer-generated sounds, especially during the latter half of the piece, were derived from sampled recordings of Nate playing isolated tones on his marimba.
 Often, however, this may not be readily apparent.
 By digitally altering the frequencies, durations and attack/decay characteristics of these tones, and through granularization -- slicing variously pitched sampled tones into tiny frag- ments, then stringing and inter-cutting hundreds of these sound grains per second into timbral "necklaces" -- it is possible to create pulsating or glistening sound colors that to me have a haunting richness and depth.

-Live performance of this work was conceived for four channel playback of the computer part at high (96 kHz 24 bit) audio resolution, which increases the clarity and extends the soft end of the dynamic range of recorded sounds.
-Spatialization of the computer-generated sounds to "virtual" locations throughout the hall was accomplished by means of processing techniques derived from ambisonic formulae first developed in England - procedures very different from ping-pong, cinema-style surround sound procedures that are more common in the U.S. A stereo version also is available.
+Live performance of this work is possible with 2 (stereo), 4 (quad), 6 (hex) or 8 (cube) audio channels and loudspeakers at high (96 kHz 24 bit) audio resolution, which increases the dynamic range of recorded sounds.
+This makes it easier to balance the live marimba and the pre-recorded computer part so that both have "punch" in louder passages and clarity in very soft passages.
+Spatialization of the computer-generated sounds to "virtual" locations throughout the hall was accomplished by means of processing techniques derived from ambisonic formulae first developed in the UK - procedures very different from ping-pong, cinema-style surround sound procedures that are more common in the U.S.

 PDF score excerpt

-This excerpt is page 2 of the published score, beginning 29 seconds after the first entrance of the computer part.
+This excerpt is page 2 of the published score, beginning about one minute into the piece.
 The second system illustrates some of the variable types of four mallet tremolos employed in the piece.
 The dashed line hairpin symbols above the treble staff denote increases and descreases in tremolo speed.

 SACD recording: In August, 2006 Albany records released an SACD album featuring Nathaniel Bartlett that includes Precipice as a feature work.
 The album also is entitled Precipice.